ionic-team/ionic-framework/core/src/components/refresher/usage/angular.md

 ### Native Refreshers

-Both iOS and Android modes provide refreshers that take advantage of properties exposed by their respective devices that give pull to refresh a fluid, native-like feel.
+Both iOS and Android platforms provide refreshers that take advantage of properties exposed by their respective devices that give pull to refresh a fluid, native-like feel.
 One of the limitations of this is that the refreshers only work on their respective platform devices.
 For example, the iOS native `ion-refresher` works on an iPhone in iOS mode, but does not work on an Android device in iOS mode.

 #### iOS Usage